NERDDISCO/nerddis.co/ideas.md

 ### Head

-Video that shows NERD DISCO in action (maybe 100vh) + Logo (fixed?) + navigation (to jump to specific parts on the page)
+* Video that shows NERD DISCO in action (maybe 100vh) + Logo (fixed?) + navigation (to jump to specific parts on the page)
+* https://twitter.com/NERDDISCO visible all the time :D

 ### What?

+NERD DISCO is the connection between the browser, music visualizations and real world hardware.

 ### Code

+TODO: Add CodePen to see the visualization live + MIDI

 ### Live

+Want to see NERD DISCO live?
+Just come to one of the upcoming shows.

+Want to have NERD DISCO at your event / meetup / conf? live@nerddis.co

 #### Upcoming

-JSConf Colombia October 2015
+* JSConf Colombia October 2015

 #### Past shows

-* DarmstadtJS September 2015
+* DarmstadtJS September 2015 - Talk
+* OTSConf August 2015 - Live Show
-* JSConf China July 2015
+* JSConf China July 2015 - Talk
-* KarlsruheJS June 2015
+* KarlsruheJS June 2015 - Talk
-* Front Trends May 2015
+* Front Trends May 2015 - Talk